ssmi8/The-Running-Club/README.md

 # The Running Club

 ## About
 The Running Club is a platform for avid runners.
 The aim of this project is to join the running community in sharing thoughts, ideas and experiences they have faced.
 Each user can add an article they feel can help the community, where other users can comment, like they content.
+Users can also join group runs through the booking form based on their level of ability.